mschubert/clustermq/README.md

 # list(2,4,6)

-# this will submit an LSF job that connects to the master via TCP
+# this will submit a cluster job that connects to the master via TCP
 # the master will then send the function and argument chunks to the worker
 # and the worker will return the results to the master
 # until everything is done and you get back your result